LinusU/react-native-get-random-values/readme.md

 npx pod-install
 ```

-If you are using TypeScript you can install  optionally the type definitions as well.
+If you are using TypeScript you can install the type definitions as well. (optional)

 ```sh
 npm install @types/react-native-get-random-values --save-dev